 Junction 25 is a group of young people aged between 11 and 18 making original theatre work at the Tramway Theatre in Glasgow.
-The group is led by Jess Thorpe and Tashi Gore and produced by Viviane Hulin Glas(s) Performance and was formed in 2005.
+The group was founded by Jess Thorpe and Tashi Gore of Glas(s) Performance in 2005 and led by them until 2016.
+It is currently still produced by Glas(s) Performance but led by Associate Artists Gudrun Soley Sigurdadottir and Rosie Reid (who also used to be a member).
 We take part in weekly workshops where we engage in a collaborative process in order to create original and personal performance works.

 Junction 25 began as a response to a feeling about the need to represent the voices of young people in contemporary performance.
 We hope to deliver this work within a ‘professional’ context so that an audience might be able to view it as more than a participatory experience but also as a valid piece of art in its own right.

 Junction 25 is a place where we come together, explore big questions we have about the world, make creative responses to these questions and share these responses with other people.

 Currently Junction 25 is made up of 20 people – its a living thing so it is always changing.
 If you interested in coming along and being a part of what we do then you can e mail us at email@example.com

 Junction 25 was first founded in 2005 and have since created and performed over twenty pieces and interventions.
 They have presented work at festivals and venues including Chrysalis, MY TIME, New Territories, WYSIWYG, The National Festival of Youth Theatre, Stage@Leeds, the Macrobert Arts Centre, Forest Fringe, the Arches, Battersea Arts Centre and the Rogaland Teater in Stavanger, Norway.